 How Do Vendors Find Out About Projects?<Bookmark>

-The News-Press in Fort Myers (when applicable) - all Formal Projects are advertised on Fridays.
+The News-Press in Fort Myers (when applicable) - all Formal Projects are advertised on Tuesdays and Fridays.

-New Projects are posted to our website on Fridays.
+New Projects are posted to our website on Tuesdays and Fridays.

-A listing of vendors, classified according to materials, supplies and services is maintained by the Division of Procurement.
-A prospective vendor interested in doing business with the County will need to fill out an Vendor/Bidder/Consultant application found on our webpage.
-Upon return of a properly completed application (including a completed and signed W-9 Form), the vendor will be added to the bidders list under categories selected on the application.
+A prospective vendor interested in doing business with the County will need to fill out our online Vendor/Bidder application found here, and your company will be added to our database.
 Currently formal level is over $100,000.00.

 Fair and Open Competition: